 |Day 7||Birding and Waterfall Hike With a Private Guide||Puerto Jiménez|

-Day 1: Arrival in Costa Rica - Private Transfer to Vara Blanca
+Day 1: Arrive in Costa Rica & Private Transfer to Vara Blanca

 Welcome to Costa Rica!

 Upon arrival at Juan Santamaría International Airport (SJO), in the capital of San José, the driver of your private car service will meet you.
 Rather than stay in the city, you'll immediately kick off your grand Costa Rica luxury adventure with a 45-minute drive north to Vara Blanca.

 This secluded town in the mountains of Heredia Province is situated on the Continental Divide between the volcanoes of Poás and Barva.
 It's a tropical cloud forest region, and the higher altitude results in the flourishing green rainforest shrouded in near constant mists.
 You'll arrive at a luxurious eco-lodge in time for a gourmet dinner at the hotel's restaurant.
 Or, if you want to explore a bit, your driver can whisk you off to any number of delicious local restaurants within 10 minutes of the Lodge.